Academic year 2022/23

 Retained and assessed institution distributions

-Individual institution level retained and assessed rates (as seen in performance tables) can be collated to produce an institution distribution histogram.
+Individual institution level retained and assessed rates (as seen in performance tables (opens in a new tab)) can be collated to produce an institution distribution histogram.
 This helps form an overall impression on both the range, and the most common, retained and assessed rates achieved for each exam cohort.

 For the A level cohort, most institutions achieve high retained and assessed rates and the peak is relatively narrow.
 For applied general and tech level the peak is wider, although the metric still remains skewed to higher percentages.